Using Aloe Vera on Scars

 WHAT TYPE OF ALOE TO USE

 When it comes to topical application (rubbing it on skin), whole leaf gel is acceptable to use.
 If you own an Aloe Vera plant, simply cut off a section of a leaf and squeeze out the inner gel directly onto the area to be treated.
-For a more sterile and concentrated option, look for a Pure Aloe Vera Product that will provide an easy, convenient, and sanitary aloe treatment that you can take with you wherever you go.
+For a more sterile and concentrated option, look for a Pure Aloe Vera Product that will provide an easy, convenient, and sanitary aloe treatment that you can integrate with your skin care routine or take with you on the go.

 HOW TO APPLY ALOE GEL ON SCARS